devtut/generate/docs/python/classes.md

 1. The class is made up of **attributes** (data) and **methods** (functions).
 1. Attributes and methods are simply defined as normal variables and functions.
-1. As noted in the corresponding docstring, the `__init__()` function is called the **initializer**.
-It's equivalent to the constructor in other object oriented languages, and is the function that is first run when you create a new object, or new instance of the class. **Every Python class must have an initializer.**
+1. As noted in the corresponding docstring, the `__init__()` method is called the **initializer**.
+It's equivalent to the constructor in other object oriented languages, and is the method that is first run when you create a new object, or new instance of the class.
 1. Attributes that apply to the whole class are defined first, and are called **class attributes**.
 1. Attributes that apply to a specific instance of a class (an object) are called **instance attributes**.
 They are generally defined inside `__init__()`; this is not necessary, but it is recommended (since attributes defined outside of `__init__()` run the risk of being accessed before they are defined).
-1. Every function, or method, included in the class definition passes the object in question as its first parameter.
+1. Every method, included in the class definition passes the object in question as its first parameter.
 The word `self` is used for this parameter (usage of `self` is actually by convention, as the word `self` has no inherent meaning in Python, but this is one of Python's most respected conventions, and you should always follow it).
 1. Those used to object-oriented programming in other languages may be surprised by a few things.
 One is that Python has no real concept of `private` elements, so everything, by default, imitates the behavior of the C++/Java `public` keyword.
-For more information, see the "Private Class Members" example on this page.
+For more information, see the &quot;Private Class Members&quot; example on this page.
 1. Some of the class's methods have the following form: `__functionname__(self, other_stuff)`.
-All such functions are called "magic methods" and are an important part of classes in Python.
+All such methods are called &quot;magic methods&quot; and are an important part of classes in Python.
 For instance, operator overloading in Python is implemented with magic methods.
-For more information, see [the relevant documentation](http://web.archive.org/web/20170405130426/http://stackoverflow.com/documentation/python/2063/overloading/1113/magic-dunder-methods#t=201608092225343955327).
+For more information, see [the relevant documentation](http://stackoverflow.com/documentation/python/2063/overloading/1113/magic-dunder-methods#t=201608092225343955327).

 Now let's make a few instances of our `Person` class!

 ```
-&gt;&gt;&gt; # Instances
+>>> # Instances
-&gt;&gt;&gt; kelly = Person("Kelly")
+>>> kelly = Person(&quot;Kelly&quot;)
-&gt;&gt;&gt; joseph = Person("Joseph")
+>>> joseph = Person(&quot;Joseph&quot;)
-&gt;&gt;&gt; john_doe = Person("John Doe")
+>>> john_doe = Person(&quot;John Doe&quot;)

 ```